Calimerostef/comap-homeassistant/README.md

 You can deploy the component to custom_components directory in you home assistant config directory, or use HACS by pointing to this repository.

 Setup through the Home Assistant Integration menu - you will need your Comap username and password.
-During setup, you'll be able to choose polling interval for sensors and selects

 ## Unsupported features